Hypersomatotropism in cats: causes, symptoms and treatment options

 4. Diabetes therapy

-The treatment of diabetes mellitus , which is caused by hypersomatotropism, is a central part of therapy.
-Due to the insulin antagonistic effects of somatotropin, it is often difficult to control diabetes in affected cats.
-Intensive insulin therapy is therefore necessary.
+The treatment of the Diabetes mellitus, Treatment, which is caused by hypersomatotropism, is a central component of therapy.
+Due to the insulin-antagonistic effect of somatotropin, it is often difficult to control diabetes in affected cats.
+Intensive Insulin therapy is therefore necessary.

 Insulin therapy for hypersomatotropism: